 Figure 4 - Species Manipulation

-At this stage you should be exactly 3 advances/days away from your target (today(0), second day(1), third day(2), target day(3)).
-From here you can manipulate the species on the "target day".
+At this stage, you should be exactly 3 advances/days away from your target (today(0), second day(1), third day(2), target day(3)).
+From here, you can reroll the species on the "target day".

 In the above image, the game has been saved and we are 3 advances away from the target.
-After advancing the seed 3 times we entered the raid to confirm that the Pokemon is shiny, but the species is wrong.
+After advancing the seed 3 times, we started the raid to confirm that the Pokémon is shiny, but the species was wrong.
 This problem can be resolved by doing the following:

 Figure 5 - Result Found